 The primary focus of this proposed thesis is to learn competency in seismically controlled concrete design.
 The thesis will investigate exchanging the various structural components for concrete as the primary construction medium.
 After review of the floor systems explored in Technical Assignment II, it was determined that a two-way flat-plate system was the best suited alternate system.
 The gravity and lateral load resisting systems will be redesigned within the new parameters.
-Once a preliminary plan is created, the Mountain Hotel will be designed allow for Immediate Occupancy in San Francisco, California following a seismic event in compliance with ASCE 41 drift and damage criteria.
+Once a preliminary plan is created, the Mountain Hotel will be designed to allow for Immediate Occupancy in San Francisco, California following a seismic event, in compliance with local and national codes.
+The standard for Immediate Occupancy shall be as defined in ASCE 41 Seismic Rehabilitation of Existing Buildings.
 A baseline will determined using minimum requirements for life safety which will be used for comparison.

 Two breadths will be integrated in to the design complementing the structural depth.
 In order to maintain comfort for the guests, a study will be performed to see if the changes to the structure have an adverse impact on sound isolation.
 Additional isolation materials will be added as required.
-The second breadth study will investigate the energy efficiency of the current glazing through means of heat transfer analysis.
-Alternate glazing will be selected to mitigate the building's energy consumption, and comply with ASCE 41 nonstructural performance requirements.
+The second breadth study will investigate the energy efficiency using the new climate conditions of the current glazing through means of heat transfer analysis.
+Alternate glazing will be selected to mitigate the building's energy consumption, and shall also meet the standard of ASCE 41 nonstructural performance requirements.